 Minnesota State Community and Technical College offers a Human Resource Associate’s degree.
 Students may take courses on campus, online, or both.
 It is the only community college in Minnesota that offers a human resources degree completely online.

 They offer two programs.
 The AAS degree prepares students for entry or mid-level positions as a human relations specialist.
 The AS degree is designed for students who intend to pursue a bachelor’s degree after completion of the program.
 Both programs are 60 credits.

 Students will learn state and federal employment laws and regulations, as well as record keeping.
 They will develop effective communication skills, including interviewing, negotiation, and training.
 They will understand business and human resources ethics, including procedures for hiring, firing, and evaluating employees.

-Rasmussen College offers a Human Resources and Organizational Leadership associate’s degree.
+Rasmussen University offers a Human Resources and Organizational Leadership associate’s degree.
 It’s available completely online.
 Students that wish to continue their education can also obtain a bachelor’s or master’s degree through Rasmussen.
 They offer an accelerated program, allowing you to complete an associate’s degree in 18 months.
 Those who are studying for their bachelors’ degree can also include master’s courses.